mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/requestDeclined_borrower.PNG)

 **SMS**
-<blockquote>Your request for '%car.name%' at %request.startdate% has been declined.
-See %request.url%</blockquote>
+> Your request for '%car.name%' at %request.startdate% has been declined.
+See %request.url%

 ### Declined Request (Car Owner)